The center draws upon the expertise and efforts of faculty throughout the College of Business.

 Peter Melhus is an assistant professor in the College of Business.
 He teaches in the area of the social, political, ethical and legal environment of business.
 In 1998 he completed a 25-year career with Pacific Gas & Electric Company, the last eight directing environmental policy for the company.
 His primary research interests focus on institutionalized incentives for corporate social and environmental responsibility and the relationship of corporations to their external constituents.
 While lecturing at San Jose State University in 2005, he developed a graduate course that helped students understand why public and private-sector environmental planning is in the self-interest of the business community.
 He received his Ph.D. in city and regional planning from U.C.
 Berkeley and his MBA from Santa Clara University.

-Geoff Desa, Assistant Professor
+Geoff Desa, Associate Professor

-Geoff Desa is an assistant professor of management in the College of Business.
+Geoff Desa is an associate professor of management in the College of Business.
 He is a member of the Sustainability Group within the College of Business and teaches business and society, strategic management, and social entrepreneurship.
 Geoff's research examines resource mobilization and venture development in the technology and social entrepreneurship sector.
 He earned his Ph.D. in business from the University of Washington in Seattle with emphases in technology entrepreneurship, strategic management, and public affairs.
 Prior to that, Geoff worked at Novera Optics and at Hewlett Packard as an optical engineer.
 He earned his M.S. in electrical engineering from Stanford University.
 He is on the board of the Common Data Project, a technology social venture engaged in information technology privacy.

-Caterina Tantalo, Assistant Professor
+Caterina Tantalo, Assistant Professor (on leave)

 Caterina Tantalo is an assistant professor of management and sustainable business in the College of Business at SF State.
 She teaches in the areas of business policy and strategic management at SF State, and prior to that lectured in strategic management, organizational behavior, and Capsim Simulation at the University of Texas at Arlington.
 Caterina has presented on corporate social responsibility and sustainability at numerous management conferences, and has published a paper on corporate social responsibility and competitiveness in the International Journal of Technology and Management.
 She received her Ph.D. in management science, her M.A. in strategic management, and her B.A. in business management from Luiss Guido Carli University in Rome, Italy.